adebayoj/sanity_checks_saliency/README.md

 Sanity Checks for Saliency Maps
 =====================
-This repository will be updated with code to replicate the paper `Sanity Checks for Saliency Maps' by Julius Adebayo, Justin Gimer, Ian Goodfellow, Moritz Hardt, & Been Kim.
+This repository will be updated with code to replicate the paper **Sanity Checks for Saliency Maps** by *Julius Adebayo, Justin Gimer, Ian Goodfellow, Moritz Hardt, & Been Kim*.

 Feel free to email the authors with any questions:
 [Julius Adebayo](https://github.com/adebayoj) (juliusad@mit.edu)